-Certainly one of the most notorious names that can be found in contemporary art is John Baldessari He is an American artist and teacher who has been fusing photography, montage, painting and text to create complex compositions that explore the multifaceted interpretations of cultural iconography, all the while keeping his signature sense of humor.
-This artist has been active since the mid-1950s and not for a second along the way did he lose his creative touch that made him famous in the first place – although he might deny it down to the fact he burnt all his early works, turning them into dust that he now keeps as a souvenir.
-For decades now, Baldessari has been considered to be a leading Californian Conceptual artist.
+Certainly one of the most notorious names that can be found in contemporary art is John Baldessari He was an American artist and teacher who fused photography, montage, painting and text to create complex compositions that explore the multifaceted interpretations of cultural iconography, all the while keeping his signature sense of humor.
+This artist began his career the mid-1950s and not for a second along the way did he lose his creative touch that made him famous in the first place - although he might have denied it down to the fact he burnt all his early works, turning them into dust that he then kept as a souvenir.
+For decades, Baldessari was considered to be a leading Californian Conceptual artist.

 John Baldessari was born during the year of 1931, in National City, California.
 He attended The San Diego State University and did post-graduate work at Otis Art Institute, Chouinard Art Institute and the University of California at Berkeley.
 Such prestigious institutions provided Baldessari with a great command over creating and understanding all aspects of art.
 Since John always enjoyed speaking and educating others about art, it was only natural that he would get involved in teaching - he taught at the California Institute of the Arts in Valencia, CA from 1970 - 1988 and the University of California at Los Angeles from 1996 - 2007.
 Although an excellent professor, the highlight of Baldessari work is without a doubt his creative artistic side.
 Since the beginning of his career, Baldessari has been guided by one simple idea - if John saw the art around him that he liked, then he wouldn’t do art.
 He built the foundations of his profession by his pioneering use of appropriated imagery.
 Via blending photography, painting and text, Baldessari’s work examined the plastic nature of artistic media while offering commentary on our contemporary culture.
 John explained his drives by stating: I’ve often thought of myself as a frustrated writer.
 I consider a word and an image of equal weight, and a lot of my work comes out of that kind of thinking.
 Its always hard to precisely pin down and explain Baldessari's art, as he has been tirelessly trying to keep his portfolio as versatile as possible, including photomontage, artist’s books, prints, paintings, film, performance and installation.
 The medium of painting was important to his early work - when he emerged, in the early 1960s, he was working in a gestural style.
 But by the end of the decade he had begun to introduce text and pre-existing images, often doing so to create riddles that highlighted some of the unspoken assumptions of contemporary art.
 Of course, we repeat that John actually burned all of his early works, so it's not a challenge to figure out which half of his career Baldessari actually prefers.